yafatek/turqV2/content/pages/competitions.md

 #### Drafters

-1. Read competition details and the Terms & Conditions.
+1. Read contest details and the Terms & Conditions.
-2. Research the subject matter of the legislation competition.
+2. Research the subject matter of the legislation contest.
 3. Review the drafting manual, if desired.
 4. Use Turq's in-built drafting assistant to write the legislation.
-5. If selected as the competition winner, receive prize funds.
+5. If selected as the contest winner, receive prize funds.

 [Learn more about Turq](/about) and how to contribute to it.